oliver-howard/booklore-recs/README.md

 - **Responsive, Themed UI**
   - Dark/light toggle, tabbed navigation, contextual loaders, inline notifications, and detailed cards that explain *why* each book was suggested
+- **Admin Controls**
+  - The very first account created automatically becomes an administrator
+  - Admins can change passwords, delete accounts, and grant/revoke admin access from the Settings panel

 ## Tech Stack